w3c-ccg/w3c-ccg.github.io/publish_minutes.md

 ### Step 2b: if you used zoom

 Convert the .m4a file to a .ogg file.
-You'll commit this is step 3 as audio.ogg
+You'll commit this is step 3 as audio.ogg.

+You can use an online tool like [this one](https://convertio.co/m4a-ogg/)

 ## Step 3: Commit the files